citp/privacy-policy-historical/s/se/ser/service-now.com.md

 Attn: Privacy Officer

-3260 Jay Street
+2225 Lawson Lane

 Santa Clara, CA 95054

 All other feedback, comments, requests for technical support and other communications relating to the Website should be directed to: [marketing@servicenow.com](mailto:marketing@servicenow.com).

-This website is operated by ServiceNow, Inc., a Delaware corporation located at 3260 Jay Street, Santa Clara, CA 95054.
+This website is operated by ServiceNow, Inc., a Delaware corporation located at 2225 Lawson Lane, Santa Clara, CA 95054.